jeffin-jacob/parking-assist-system/README.md

 ### Documentation
 Please refer to the official
-[Arduino CLI Documentation](https://docs.arduino.cc/arduino-cli/) on how to install `arduino-cli`, install platform cores, and identify which port your board is connected to.
+[Arduino CLI Documentation](https://docs.arduino.cc/arduino-cli/) on how to install `arduino-cli`, install the `arduino:avr:nano` platform core, and identify which port your board is connected to.
 ### Software
 - `make`
 - `arduino-cli`